 This functionality is in technical preview and may be changed or removed in a future release.
 Elastic will work to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.

-A rollup job is a periodic task that aggregates data from indices specified by an index pattern and rolls it into a new index.
+A rollup job is a periodic task that aggregates data from indices specified by an index pattern, and then rolls it into a new index.
 Rollup indices are a good way to compactly store months or years of historical data for use in visualizations and reports.

 Before using this feature, you should be familiar with how rollups work.
 Rolling up historical data is a good source for more detailed information.